Hippocrate

 Hippocrate (also known as Hippocrates and Hippocrates: Diary of a French Doctor) is a 2014 French drama film directed by Thomas Lilti.
-It was screened as part of the International Critics' Week section at the 2014 Cannes Film Festival.
+It was screened as part of the Critics' Week section at the 2014 Cannes Film Festival.
 The film received seven nominations at the 40th César Awards, winning Best Supporting Actor for Reda Kateb.
+In 2018 Lilti created a related television series of the same name, which follows interns in a French hospital.
+It was renewed for a second season in 2021.

 Plot

 Benjamin Barois (Vincent Lacoste) starts his medical internship in the service led by his father, Dr. Barois (Jacques Gamblin).
-Feeling enthuastic, at first, he meets Abdel Rezzak (Reda Kateb), another fellow intern who's from Algeria.
+Feeling enthusiastic, at first, he meets Abdel Rezzak (Reda Kateb), another fellow intern who's from Algeria.
 However, he is soon caught up by the harsh reality of the hospital work.
 Indeed, during a night shift, Benjamin visits Jean-Michel Lemoine, a homeless patient who suffers from abdominal pains.
 Benjamin tries his best to reassure him and prescribes him analgesics but, because of the misfunctions of the device, he cannot do an ECG.
 The morning after, a colleague tells him that Mr Lemoine is dead.

 Benjamin is, then, summoned by his superior, Dr. Denormandy (Marianne Denicourt) to review with her about what happened yesterday.
 Benjamin confesses he couldn't do the ECG.
 Dr. Denormandy tells him that, if someone were to ask him about the matter, he must reply that he actually did the ECG and didn't notice anything abnormal.
 This case put a strain on Benjamin's relationship with Abdel, as Benjamin told Mr Lemoine's widow that it was actually Abdel who took care of her husband, not him.

 Meanwhile, Benjamin and Abdel are also taking care of another patient, Mrs Richard (Jeanne Cellard), an 80-year-old woman, who used to be a gymnast, and now, suffers from a metastatic cancer and had to go recently through a femur neck surgery.
 While they are discussing about the appropriate treatment to deliver as well as the level of pain Mrs Richard feels, Abdel decides to install a morphine pump so that she won't suffer anymore.
 However, it appears that the patient doesn't eat much, which could put her life at risk.
 Abdel disagrees with Dr. Denormandy concerning the procedure to be followed and accepts reluctanctantly the removal of the morphine pump.

 During another night shift of Benjamin, the latter is called after Mrs Richard has lost consciousness.
 As he enters the room, he sees his colleagues trying to resuscitate the patient, which provokes his anger.
 When Mrs Richard's family, who has been informed by a nurse, arrives, Abdel and Benjamin discuss with them about the possibility to put an end to the life of the patient, in accordance with the Leonetti law.
 The family accepts, as there is no point in persisting any further and making Mrs Richard suffer.